teal-language/tl/docs/src/metamethods.md

 ```

 Note that we explicitly declare variables as `Rec` when initializing the
 declaration with `setmetatable`.
-The Teal standard library definiton of
+The Teal standard library definition of
 `setmetatable` is `function<T>(T, metatable<T>): T`, so declaring the correct
 record type in the declaration assigns the record type to the type variable
 `T` in the return value of the function call, causing it to propagate to the